ashupp/js-image-generator/README.md

 # js-image-generator

 This is a node module for generating random images.

+ - Works platform independent
+ - Needs no building thanks to jpeg-js
+ - Generates random colored, noisy images

 I needed this for creating dummy datasets including images in combination with faker.js and / or choice.js

-Generates random colored, noisy images.

 Uses the jpeg-js library: https://github.com/eugeneware/jpeg-js